-The following table sets forth certain information as at December 31, 2017 regarding the equity compensation plans of the Corporation pursuant to which Common Shares may be issuable from the Corporation's treasury:
+The following table sets forth certain information as at December 31, 2018 regarding the equity compensation plans of the Corporation pursuant to which Common Shares may be issuable from the Corporation's treasury:

-Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted Average Exercise Price of Outstanding Options, Number of Securities remaining Available of Future Issuance under Equity Compensation Plans [excluding common shares reflected in column (a)] (c) Equity compensation plans approved by security holders - Former ADI Rolling Option Plan 4,300,000 0.19 Nil.
+Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities remaining Available for Future Issuance under Equity Compensation Plans [excluding common shares reflected in column (a)] (c) Equity compensation plans approved by security holders - Former ADI Rolling Option Plan 175,000 3.74 Nil.
 (1) Equity compensation plans approved by security holders - Option Plan Nil.
 Nil.
-59,568,085 Equity compensation plans not approved by security holders Nil.
+3,233,299 Equity compensation plans not approved by security holders Nil.
 Nil.
 Nil.

 (1) Effective May 9, 2016, the Board adopted a new Incentive Stock Option Plan (the "Former ADI Fixed Option Plan") to replace the "rolling" Incentive Option Plan previously adopted by the Corporation (the "Former ADI Rolling Option Plan) and resolved to not issue further stock options under the Former ADI Rolling Option Plan.
+Option Plan.
 Options granted under the Former ADI Rolling Option Plan continue to be governed by the terms of the Former ADI Rolling Option Plan, except that Options outstanding under the Former ADI Rolling Option Plan that expire unexercised shall not be available for re-issuance.
 The Board terminated the Former ADI Fixed Option Plan on March 22, 2017, at which time no options were outstanding thereunder.